Offshell-Workshop-LPC/Herwig-tutorial/README.md

 cmsRun DYToLL_NLO_5FS_TuneCH3_13TeV_matchbox_herwig7_dipole_cfg.py  >& output.txt &
 ```

-Similarly, more cards could be tested modifying accordingly the commands passed inside Herwig through the CMSSW-Herwig-interface.
+We are currently working on expanding the number of Matchbox processes available in CMSSW.
 Contact us if you want to get help on any particular process!